 Papers can be in any relevant fields of Animal Sciences (Animal Nutrition, Physiology, Reproduction, Genetics and Breeding, Behavior, Health, Husbandry and its economic, Animal products and Veterinary medicines of domestic animals) and relative topics.
 The journal does encourage papers with emphasis on the nutritive value and utilization of feeds that is depended to methods of Improvement, Assessment, Conserving and Processing feeds, Agronomic and climatic factors, Metabolic, Production, Reproduction and Health responses to dietary inputs (e.g., Feeds, Feed Additives, Specific Feed Components, Mycotoxins).
 Also, Mathematical models relating directly to animal-feed interactions, Analytical and experimental methods for Feed Evaluation as well as Animal Production studies with a focus on Animal Nutrition that do have link to a feed (Food Science and Technology) are acceptable relative topics for OJAFR.

-.
-Please embed all figures and tables in the manuscript to become one single file for submission.
+The manuscript should preferentially be submit online.
+For facile submission, please embed all figures and tables at the end of the manuscript to become one single file for submission.
 Once submission is complete, the system will generate a manuscript ID and password sent to author's contact email.
+If you have any difficulty in submitting the manuscript, kindly send via email: editors [at] ojafr.ir.
 All manuscripts must be checked (by English native speaker) and submitted in English for evaluation in totally confidential and impartial way.

 Author guidelines are specific for each journal.
-Our Word template can assist you by modifying your page layout, text formatting, headings, title page, image placement, and citations/references such that they agree with the guidelines of journal.
-If you beleive your article is fully edited per journal style, please use our Word template available here before submission.
+Our MS Word template can assist you by modifying your page layout, text formatting, headings, title page, image placement, and citations/references such that they agree with the guidelines of journal.
+If you believe your article is fully edited per journal style, please use our Word template before submission.

 Submission to the Journal is on the understanding that: